Governance Intelligence

 Best shareholder engagement (large cap)

 Engaging in dialogue with shareholders around governance issues has taken on new importance in the era of say-on-pay.
-This category, introduced in 2014, will focus on ways that companies are reaching out to proxy decision-makers, often outside of proxy season, to discuss their compensation strategy and other aspects of corporate governance.
-Formal programs, which may include governance roadshows, shareholder forums, independent director participation, surveys and other means of engagement, will be assessed for both qualitative and quantitative results such as strengthened relationships with institutional investors or a measurable increase in proxy voting support.
-Market cap definition: Small cap = below US$2 bn / Mid-cap = between US$2 bn - US$20 bn / Large cap = US$20 bn and over
+This category will focus on the ways that companies are reaching out to proxy decision-makers, often outside of proxy season, to discuss their compensation strategy and other aspects of corporate governance.
+Judges will be looking for formal programs, which may include governance roadshows, shareholder forums, independent director participation, surveys and other means of engagement.
+These will be assessed for both qualitative and quantitative results such as strengthened relationships with institutional investors or a measurable increase in proxy voting support.
+Evidence can include a copy of your most recent proxy statement with select extracts relevant to your submission.
+Engagement strategy and governance frameworks, engagement formats (1:1, governance roadshows, investor calls), metrics on engaged shareholders and impact on votes.
+Market cap definition: Micro cap = below US$300 mn / Small cap = between US$300 mn - US$2 bn / Mid-cap = between US$2 bn – US$20 bn / Large cap = between US$20 bn - US$200 bn / Mega cap = US$200 bn and over

 Best use of technology